 Once you get a referral or an introduction, send the person an introduction eMail telling them about your services.
 Keep it personal by mentioning something about their business.
 Mention how you can help them.
 Don’t forget to include your contact information.

-House Cleaning Clients
+How to Find House Cleaning Clients

 Inactive or One Appointment Customers